Automattic/jurassic.ninja/README.md

 3. Configure the top-domain on which this is going to create sites.

-### Using a docker container for testing
+### Using a Docker container for testing

-It may be convenient to use this plugin using a docker container for local development.
+It may be convenient to test this plugin using the [Jetpack monorepo Docker setup](https://github.com/Automattic/jetpack/blob/master/tools/docker/README.md).

-Make sure that [docker is installed and running](https://docs.docker.com/install/) before proceeding.
+Make sure that your copy of this repo and the Jetpack monorepo are stored within the same directory, and that [Docker is installed and running](https://docs.docker.com/install/) before proceeding.

 1. Create `jndb` folder in the root of this source code, where WordPress DB will be stored: